-Copenhagen Malmö Port is the appointed Port Authority governed by Danish authorities (Kystdirektoratet).
+Copenhagen Malmö Port is the Port Authority in CMP controlled areas and berths.

 7.2 Conditions of Ship Acceptance

 Ships are accepted at the Petroleum Berth on the understanding that operations will be conducted in accordance with all applicable legislation, together with practices contained in relevant Codes of Practice, in particular, the guidance contained within the latest edition of the International Safety Guide for Oil Tankers and Terminals (ISGOTT).